rebeccagoldberg/rebeccagoldberg.github.io/index.md

     section_id: contacts
     title: Get In Touch
     text: >-
-      Ready to start your next project with us?
-Give us a call or send us an email and we will get back to you as soon as possible!
+      Ready to start your next project with me?
+Give me a call or send me an email and I will get back to you as soon as possible!
     actions:
     - title: +1 (908) 451 9410
       icon: fa-phone